FDIC-Insured - Backed by the full faith and credit of the U.S. Government

 Deal Structuring Considerations

-Franchises and the SBA: directory returns
+Franchises and the SBA: Directory returns

 The SBA Franchise Directory: What It Is

-The SBA Franchise Directory is a centralized registry of franchise systems that have been reviewed and approved as eligible for SBA financing.
+The SBA Franchise Directory is a centralized registry of franchise systems that have been already reviewed and approved as eligible for SBA financing.
 Its return brings:

 • Streamlined processing for qualifying franchise systems